 10. WHAT IS THE LEAD TIME FOR A CRISP CUSTOM TITANIUM FRAME?

 Lead times are determined by current workload.
-Currently, projects can be delivered from start to finish with a year minimum lead time.
 I work by myself and do not compromise the quality of my client’s dream bike based on anxiety or cutting corners to get more frames out the door.
 I am thankful for each order I receive and give my customers the full attention necessary to meet their design goals and to make their perfect bike.
 I even offer specific suggestions when asked what type of components would lend themselves to a project.

 I work alone, and unfortunately this fact has a definite influence on my lead times.
 I am very efficient at what I do but must consider that I can only offer tentative lead times, never definitive delivery dates as I personally must respond to the needs of my business, especially the administrative tasks and commercial side of things which take away from my shop (cutting and welding) time.
 I also have frequent unannounced visitors who arrive at the shop to see display bikes and to inquire about custom projects.
 I don’t want to make excuses, but I’d rather NOT realize a project in a “promised” time rather than delude a client for this reason.
 Therefore, I ask that you organize yourself accordingly so as to not be without a bike during the design and build phase of the project.